 A significant number of low- and middle-skilled jobs are located here, contributing to the region's economic diversity and equity.
 In many areas, industrial lands face economic pressure to convert to other, higher-value uses such as housing or commercial office space.
-But once that conversion happens, it can be difficult to replace the flexible economic resource that industrial lands offer, especially in the region's
+But once that conversion happens, it can be difficult to replace the flexible economic resource that industrial lands offer, especially in the region's core.

-- · Source of low- and middle-skilled - · Abundant, underutilized, flexible and often affordable land - Large lots often under single ownership - · Wide range of economic and logistical support functions walkscore across place-type place-type average 203.9 square miles 18.1% of urbanized Bay Area housing units
+- Source of low- and middle-skilled iobs - Abundant, underutilized, flexible and often affordable land - Large lots often under single ownership - Wide range of economic and logistical support functions walkscore place-type average square miles iobs

-- Low densities
+- · Low densities

-- Often vulnerable to coastal/ groundwater flooding and sea level
+- Often vulnerable to coastal/ groundwater flooding and sea level rise

-- Car-dependent; not served by
+- Car-dependent; not served by transit

 - Very limited amenities and services

 - Large paved areas that produce heat and stormwater runoff

 - Environmental pollution